Lopez v. Gonzales: Opinion of the Court

 In the Court's opinion, Government's gloss on the statutory phrase was not consistent with ordinary English usage.
 Because the words "punishable under the Controlled Substances Act" followed directly after the word "punishable," the Court reasoned that the most sensible meaning of the phrase was "a felony punishable as such by the Controlled Substances Act."

 The Government pointed out that the term "aggravated felony" applies to any offense "whether in violation of Federal or State law."
 This qualification, it argued, showed that Congress intended for state law to determine whether conduct qualified as an aggravated felony.
 The Court read this language in the opposite way the Government did.
 But this gloss would "wrench[] the expectations raised by normal English usage."
 This qualifying language "confirms that a state offense whose elements include the elements of a felony punishable under the CSA is an aggravated felony."
 Furthermore, the fact that the Government had never prosecuted anyone under § 924(c) where the underlying "drug trafficking crime" was a state felony but a federal misdemeanor belied the Government's interpretation.
 Moreover, the Government's interpretation would make federal immigration law dependent on the vagaries of state criminal law, at least with respect to alien removal and eligibility for asylum.
 If Congress had meant the term "aggravated felony" to bear some generic meaning, and thus to depend to some extent on state law, it would not have expressly referenced another federal statute, such as § 924(c), in defining this category of aggravated felony.
 Put another way, it was not clear that Congress intended that a state conviction for felony possession of up to 30 grams of marijuana—a crime treated as a misdemeanor under federal law—should count as an aggravated felony while a state conviction for misdemeanor possession of 5 grams of cocaine—a crime treated as a felony under federal law—should not.

 Dissenting opinion

 Justice Thomas accepted the Government's interpretation of the phrase "felony punishable under the Controlled Substances Act."
 Because Lopez's crime was a felony under South Dakota law, and the CSA provided for punishment for his crime, he had committed an aggravated felony.
 "The classification [of a crime as a felony or a misdemeanor] depends only on the authorized term of imprisonment."

+Later developments

+In Carachuri-Rosendo v.
+Holder, the Supreme Court clarified that "aggravated felony" does not mean "any conduct punishable as a felony."
+In that case, the lower courts read Lopez as authorization for a "hypothetical approach" where the immigration court could find that an act was an aggravated felony if the state prosecutor could have hypothetically charged the conduct under a felony statute.
+The Supreme Court said that Lopez did not authorize any hypothetical approach.
+The determination of whether a conviction was an aggravated felony much be made based on what the person was actually convicted of.